WayScience/CytoSnake/docs/tutorial.rst

    cytosnake run cp_process

-If your data contains features that were extracted by using DeepProfiler, then the dp_process workflow must be executed
+If your data contains features that were extracted by DeepProfiler, then the dp_process workflow must be executed

 .. code::

    cytosnake run dp_process

-These workflows contain their own environments, therefore there is not need to download the dependencies that our workflows require.
+These workflows contain their own environments, therefore there is no need to download the dependencies that our workflows require.
 When the the job is done, the last message you should see is: